pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   name: (type_identifier) @entity.name.type.class._LANG_)
 ```

 …while retaining the ability to add a grammar-specific scope segment at the end of a capture.
 At initialization time, all `_LANG_` segments in this SCM file would be dynamically replaced with `ts.tsx`, and the capture name above would become `@entity.name.type.class.ts.tsx`.
-In the ordinary TypeScript grammar, specifying a `languageSegment` of `ts` would allow that grammar to define a capture name of `@entity.name.type.class.ts`.
+In the ordinary TypeScript grammar, specifying a `languageSegment` of `ts` would allow that grammar to define a capture name of `@entity.name.type.class.ts` instead.

 ## Language injection